 Ensuring that forecasts be coherent across hierarchical levels allows for consistent planning by executives, investors, and market analysts.
 Additionally, the simulation results in \cref{sec:sim} suggest that ensuring adherence to the constraint implied by the hierarchical structure has potential to increase forecast accuracy, allowing practitioners to plan more certainty.

 The World Semiconductor Trade Statistics (WSTS) is a premier provider of semiconductor market data \citep{WSTS}.
-Starting from January 1991, they report monthly world wide market sizes of semiconductor products (here considered in units of thousand USD), which are hierarchically aggregated into 116 product categories.
+Starting from January 1991, they report monthly worldwide market sizes of semiconductor products (here considered in units of thousand USD), which are hierarchically aggregated into 116 product categories.
 These are detailed on WSTS' website\footnote{\url{wsts.org}}.
 A 2021 version is also available from semiconductors.org\footnote{\url{www.semiconductors.org/wp-content/uploads/2021/02/Product_Classification_2021.pdf}} without login.
 The semiconductor market is highly dynamic, meaning that these categorizations are subject to change as the market develops.
-Some of the newer ones are aggregated into larger categories to have sufficient historical data to fit quantitative models, leaving a total of 110 product categories in accordance with the procedure described in \citep{steinmeister2024human}.
+Some of the newer ones are aggregated into larger categories to have sufficient historical data to fit quantitative models, leaving a total of 110 product categories following the procedure described in \citep{steinmeister2024human}.
 All data is available from WSTS\footnote{wsts.org/61/subscription}.